 b.
 Nor sinners in the congregation of the righteous: This is true in the future, because sinners will not share the same glorious future of the righteous.
 It is also true in the present, because sinners sense they do not belong in the congregation of the righteous if they insist on remaining sinners.

 3. (6) Summary: The way of the righteous and the way of the ungodly.

 For the LORD knows the way of the righteous,

 But the way of the ungodly shall perish.

 a.
 The LORD knows the way of the righteous: The righteous can have peace because a loving God in heaven knows their way, and will protect and preserve them.

 i.
 “Or, as the Hebrew has it yet more fully, ‘The Lord is knowing the way of the righteous.’
 He is constantly looking on their way, and though it may be often in mist and darkness, yet the Lord knoweth it.”
 (Spurgeon)

 b.
 The way of the ungodly shall perish: The way of the ungodly leads to destruction.
-They are on a broad path that may seem comfortable now, and gives them lots of company, but in the end they shall perish.
+They are on a broad path that may seem comfortable now and the path gives them lots of company, but in the end they shall perish.

 c.
 At least four times in the Book of Acts, Christianity is called the Way.
 Certainly, it is the way of the righteous, not the way of the ungodly.
 Which way are you on?

 (c) 2020 The Enduring Word Bible Commentary by David Guzik – firstname.lastname@example.org